w3f/w3f-education/docs/Rust/section5/struct-methods.md

 // This person's name is Bader and is 22 years old
 ```

 In the above **implementation**, we defined a method, `print_person`, which takes `&self` as a parameter.  `&self` is an immutable reference to that specific instance, in this case, `a_person`.
-To access these methods ,we must first have an instance of the struct defined, then use the dot operator (`.`) to access the method.
+To access these methods, we must first have an instance of the struct defined, then use the dot operator (`.`) to access the method.
 The `&self` parameter is actually a shorthand way of saying:

 ```rust
 self: &Self -> person: &Person